Office: PAC 282

-In television, Likes has worked professionally as a reporter for WFIE-TV (NBC) Evansville, IN., provided weekly commentary for WSMV-TV (NBC) Nashville, TN., did occasional play-by-play for WKYU-TV (PBS) Bowling Green, KY., and was a reporter for WVJS-TV and radio in Owensboro, KY.
+In television, Likes has worked as a reporter for WFIE-TV (NBC) Evansville, IN., provided weekly commentary for WSMV-TV (NBC) Nashville, TN., did occasional play-by-play for WKYU-TV (PBS) Bowling Green, KY., and was a reporter for WVJS-TV and radio in Owensboro, KY.
 His documentary on “Traditional vs. Tabloid: The State of American TV News,” won a National Press Club award while his video on media internships was featured in the Bonus Books catalog.

-Likes is on the Fulbright Specialists Roster.
-He has had many fellowships including in 2013 when he was awarded a National Association of Television Program Executives Fellowship.
+Likes had many fellowships including in 2013 when he was awarded a National Association of Television Program Executives Fellowship.
 He also attended the Poynter Institute for Media Studies “New Curriculum for a New Journalism” seminar.
 In 2012 he attended American Council on Education Leadership Academy for Department Chairs at Miami University (Ohio).
 In 2008 and 2009 he was awarded Scripps Howard Fellowships to attend the Academic Leadership Academy at LSU.
 In 2007 he attended the Poynter workshop for multimedia trainers.
 In 2001 he participated in the Radio/TV News Directors Foundation “Excellence in Journalism Education” program via a faculty fellowship at WTHR-TV Indianapolis, IN.

 Likes earned his doctorate at the University of Kentucky, has a Masters Degree from Western Kentucky University, and BA from Maryville University-St. Louis.
 Likes also attended Southern Methodist University as an undergraduate and took graduate courses at SIU-Carbondale.